MicrosoftDocs/patterns-practices/patterns-practices/reference/delegatecommand-t-class-mspp-commands.md

 Remarks
 -------

-<span id="remarksToggle"></span> The constructor deliberately prevents the use of value types.
+ The constructor deliberately prevents the use of value types.
 Because ICommand takes an object, having a value type for T would cause unexpected behavior when CanExecute(null) is called during XAML initialization for command bindings.
 Using default(T) was considered and rejected as a solution because the implementor would not be able to distinguish between a valid and defaulted values.

 Instead, callers should support a value type by using a nullable value type and checking the HasValue property before using the Value property.
 Examples